Explore how to become a procurement manager—roles, responsibilities, skills, certifications, and career steps explained in a single guide.

 Procurement managers with facilities management experience can oversee maintenance activities, ensuring safety, functionality, and compliance with regulatory standards.
 This supports continuous operational performance.

 Becoming a procurement manager requires education, hands-on experience, and specialized certifications.
-Prospective managers should develop key skills, build a professional network, and
+Prospective managers should develop key skills, build a professional network, and advance through senior roles, specializing in areas like strategic sourcing or contract management.

 Here are steps to become a procurement manager: